recharts/recharts/storybook/README.md

 -- edge cases

 - Additionally we will want to add stories that document complex usage of recharts with custom components.

+Best practice:
+- A story for a LineChart should not contain a complex brush.
+Each story should focus on a single component and its behaviour.
+If the interaction with the brush is to be shown, then any other brush details should ideally be omitted.
+- Complex interaction effect between multiple component best deserve a separate story.